cwilso/WebMIDIAPIShim/README.md

 function onSuccessCallback(access) {
     // If the browser supports WebMIDI, access is a native MIDIAccess
     // object.
 If not, it is an instance of a custom class that mimics
-    // the behavior of MIDIAccess by using the Jazz plugin m = access;
+    // the behavior of MIDIAccess using Jazz. m = access;

     // Things you can do with the MIDIAccess object: